How to use a film camera

 ISO: ISO measures the sensitivity of the camera’s film or image sensor to light.
 Higher ISO settings are ideal for capturing images in low-light situations, but they may introduce more noise into the image.

-See also How to kill your family ending
+See also How to do swipe on tiktok

 Focusing: To achieve sharpness in your images, make sure to set the focus correctly.
 Most film cameras feature manual focus, where you adjust the lens to achieve the desired sharpness.